AugustoCiuffoletti/leafletExercise/README.md

   ]
 }

-The structure and functionalities of the program are not affected by the change in data representation, but there are many change in details.
+The structure and functionalities of the program are not affected by the change in data representation, but there are many different details.

+The array inizialization on top of the program is replaced with the initialization of an object with *type* *FeatureCollection*.

+The function associated to a click on the map creates a new *Feature* object which is then pushed into the *features* array in the *FeaturesCollection*.

+The visualization function descends into each a *Feature* object to find the coordinates.

+The function associated with the save button is similar to the previous one, while the one associated with the load button exhibits significant changes.
+The loop for the creation of the markers is now replaced with a single call to the *addTo* method that, alone, does the job.
+The function associated with the *onEachFeature* attribute initializes the *title* attribute of each marker with the *title* attribute of the corrsponding feature.
+This preserves the index numbers shown hovering on the markers.